According to Google Trends, GOLO is STILL a thing right now. I’m not sure why, and you’ll see why I feel that way in a moment.

 - Release helps control insulin – the hormone that regulates the metabolism.
 Insulin is not THE hormone that regulates metabolism.
 There are other ones too, including leptin, ghrelin, and thyroid hormones…but GOLO doesn’t claim affect those, so suddenly they don’t matter….except they really do, especially for weight loss.

 - You’ll lose real fat weight on the GOLO program without conventional dieting so there is no isolation, deprivation or time required.
 What is ‘real’ fat?
 As opposed to ‘fake’ fat?
 But this is a conventional diet, since the program is 1300-1500 calories.
 Any plan that gives you a restriction of any type is a diet.
 And of course you’ll lose weight with GOLO, you’re cutting calories.
 The diet is based on whole foods, which is great, but you can do that part on your own.

 - You choose the foods you like to eat and as your metabolism improves, your body is able to steadily burn fat and not store it, even if you indulge.
-Total crap.
+Nope.
 How do you know if your metabolism is ‘improving?’
 And storing fat is a normal physiological function, especially after you ‘indulge,’ no matter what your metabolic rate is.
-This sort of garbage statement gives a false sense of security and is totally wrong.
+This sort of random statement gives a false sense of security…and is physiologically impossible.

 GOLO also claims that low-fat products, cutting carbs, and unbalanced meals can wreck your metabolism, which is false and completely random.

 Golo Release is the crown jewel of the GOLO program: an “all-natural plant-based supplement designed to balance the hormones that affect weight, improve your metabolism, and help combat Insulin Resistance so you can lose weight effectively and keep it off.”